 Origination fees are charged by lenders to cover the cost of setting up and processing an unsecured loan.
 They are expressed as a percentage of the loan amount and vary depending on your creditworthiness and the loan’s term.
 Fees can vary from 1% to 6% of the loan amount.
 For example, if you borrow $10,000 and the origination fee is 5%, you will pay $500.
 This fee is deducted from the loan amount.
 In the example above you would only receive $9,500.

 Yes, that’s right.
-Lenders deduct the amount from the loan.
+Most lenders that charge an origination fee deduct the amount from the loan.
 You receive less than the total value of the loan.
-The good news is not all lenders charge an origination fee.
+The good news is that many lenders, such as SoFi, Earnest, and Barclays, don’t charge an origination fee.

 The term length of a loan often determines whether borrowers can afford the monthly payments.
 Unsecured personal loan terms generally range from 12 to 60 months.
 To illustrate, a $10,000 loan with a 10% APR and a 3-year term will have monthly payments of $323.
 The same loan with a 12-month term will have monthly payments of $879.
 The shorter term is much more affordable, but it will cost you $1,066 more in interest over the life of the loan.